MasterYip/TextOp/TextOpTracker/scripts/data_collection/IMPLEMENTATION_SUMMARY.md

 1. In #sym:diffusion_state_observation , you should first call #sym:extract_robot_state , then import #file:g1_offline_dataset.py  to do #sym:state_normalize .
 2. #sym:extract_robot_state  should be implemented in #file:observations.py , and used by #file:data_collection.py .
 3. About import, diffusion_policy & textop_tracker are all registered and installed in pip, no need to worry about the import path.

+in #file:observations.py , I notice that the history H=1, which can only select nominal_frame_idx=0, which don't match the #file:g1_offline_dataset.py  (using n_past_step-1)
+To fix this, you should:
+1. #sym:diffusion_state_observation  directly return #sym:extract_robot_state result (concatenate them for formattion requirements)
+2. in #file:isaac_lab_runner.py , split the observation into different states and stack them for past n steps like #file:data_collection.py , them call #sym:state_normalize  with the correct nomianl_frame_idx to get the correct observation.

 ## Overview